DID YOU KNOW THESE GORGEOUS BLOOMS ARE EDIBLE!?

 - After a few weeks your pickled magnolia petals will be ready to eat.
 They are great in sushi, wraps, salads and bowls.
 We also love to use the vinegar to make salad dressings and mix with honey for a medicinal morning shot

-Stuffed Magnolia Blossoms with Nettle Pesto
+Stuffed Magnolia Blossoms with Pesto

 A dozen large whole magnolia flowers